terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 }
 ```

 Then you can upload TKGm OVAs to this catalog.
-These can be downloaded from **VMware Customer Connect**.
+These can be downloaded from **VCloud Customer Connect**.
 To upload them, use the [Catalog Item](/providers/terraform-viettelidc/vcloud/latest/docs/resources/catalog_item) resource with
 `metadata_entry`.